Metric Optimization in Penner Coordinates: Continuous Maps from Penner Coordinates

-The above algorithm produces Penner coordinates $l = e^{\lambda/2}$ for the initial connectivity $M$ that determine a final connectivity $M'$ with edge lengths $l'$ via $(M',l') = \text{Del}(M,l)$.
-The power of this method is it postpones the need to retriangulate, and it thereby yields a simple optimization space over a fixed triangulation $M$.
-However, many applications require maps between the initial surface $(M, l_0)$ and the final surface $(M',l')$.
-If $l$ also lies in the Penner coordinate cell $\cP(M)$, then piecewise affine maps for the triangles of $M$ can be inferred from the edge lengths determined by $l_0$ and $l=l'$.
-In general, however, the triangulations will differ; moreover, it will also generally not be possible to intrinsically flip $(M,l_0)$ to the final connectivity or vice versa while preserving Euclidean lengths (see inset).
+surface $PL(M_0, \ell^0)$ and the final surface $PL(M,\ell')$ associated with these cone metrics.
+If the cone metric $(M_0, \ell)$ also lies in the Penner coordinate cell $\cP(M_0)$, then piecewise affine maps for the triangles of $M$ can be inferred from the edge lengths determined by $\ell^0$ and $\ell$.
+In general, however, the triangulations $M_0$ and $M$ will differ; moreover, it will also generally not be possible to intrinsically flip $(M_0, \ell^0)$ to the final connectivity or vice versa while preserving Euclidean lengths.
+The inset shows a simple example where the connectivities differ and the edge $e$ cannot be flipped in either mesh.

-For the specific case of conformally equivalent metrics, \cite{campen2021efficient} describes an interpolation scheme that is well-defined even if the two metrics belong to different Penner cells.
-This scheme uses circumcircle-preserving projective maps between triangles, which can be used to define an atlas on the surface independently of the particular choice of triangulation through the underlying theory of ideal decorated hyperbolic metrics.
+For the specific case of conformally equivalent metrics, \cite{campen2021efficient} describes an scheme for defining a continuous map from the initial mesh to the final that is well-defined even if $M_0 \neq M$, using circumcircle-preserving projective maps.
 Unfortunately, this method does not extend directly to the general setting; even for a fixed triangulation, circumcircle-preserving projective maps will not be continuous across edges of adjacent triangles if two metrics are not conformally equivalent \cite{springborn2008conformal}.

-Motivated by the two specific cases above, we consider the general class of projective functions between triangles.
-We will show how these functions can be described intrinsically in terms of Penner coordinates and thereby used to develop a fully general interpolation scheme between any two cone metrics.
-Note that this section will necessarily require many tools from the underlying theory of ideal hyperbolic metrics.
-For a more complete development of this theory, see \cite{gu2018discrete, gu2018discrete2, springborn2019ideal}.